t-data-h/tdh-mgr/README.md

   The ecosystem is built using packages from the various Apache projects, either as binaries or built from source.
-The TDH package is distributed separately as a tarball given it's size though could be added to this repository via Git LFS (LargeFileSupport) The supporting scripts and instructions are based on building a distribution using the following
+The TDH package is distributed separately as a tarball given it's size.
+The supporting scripts and instructions are based on building a distribution using the following
 versions: